-Four months after he died from colon cancer, Chadwick Boseman will light up the silver screen a final time.
+Four months after he died from colon cancer, Chadwick Boseman lit up the silver screen one final time.

-In "Ma Rainey's Black Bottom," set to stream on Netflix later this month, the late actor plays Levee, an ambitious, fast-talking trumpeter who accompanies singer Ma Rainey, the real-life "Mother of the Blues."
+In "Ma Rainey's Black Bottom," which began streaming on Netflix in December, the late actor plays Levee, an ambitious, fast-talking trumpeter who accompanies singer Ma Rainey, the real-life "Mother of the Blues."
 Viola Davis, who stars in the film's titular role, told 60 Minutes Boseman's performance was "extraordinary."

 "We were just watching a great artist absolutely give himself over to a role, which is what you do," Davis said.
 "You give yourself.
 You sacrifice yourself."

 The film, which wrapped a year before Boseman died in August, is based on a play of the same name byEight years ago, Boseman wrote about meeting Wilson, a playwright he clearly admired, whose words he called "poetry."

 "The blood spilled by Wilson's quill made living words that have the power to inhabit the devoted actor and light a spark inside his breast so that inhalations taken for their utterance make the soul of the character blaze up and take shape in the actor's body and face when he/she exhales them in speech," Boseman wrote in the Los Angeles Times in 2013.